Exabyte-io/documentation/docs/materials/data.md

 | hash | Hash string calculated by the [Materials Bank Mapping Function](bank.md)  |   Structure-based hash string for the primitive standard representation of this material, calculated when checking this material against existing entries within the Materials Bank |
 | scaledHash | As above, but for the primitive axis scaled to 1.0 (i.e. to identify material under uniform pressure) | This hash string is calculated by scaling all the dimensions of the primitive unit cell representation of the material by the $a$ lattice constant |

 # Materials Properties

 As seen above, we use the crystal **lattice** and **basis** JSON objects as the main identifying properties.
 Based upon them, we calculate the final **derivedProperties** object, that may include such information as the unit cell volume, density, chemical formula, and a large number of other possibilities.
-For every material imported/uploaded to our platform, we pre-calculate a set of such descriptors and store them inside this "derivedProperties" section.
+For every material imported/uploaded to our platform, we pre-calculate a set of such descriptors, and store them inside this "derivedProperties" section.